imi-ms/mdro-report/Readme.md

 * Pre-build executable .jar file (*MREReport-Full.jar*, requires an installation of the Java Runtime Environment)
 * An executable installer, which will install MRE-Report alongside its own JRE and creates a Start Menu entry
-* A .jar file, that does not include BaseX or JavaFX (*MREReport-Light.jar*, requires separately installed JRE and BaseX, run with command line to set connection data)
+* A .jar file, that does not include BaseX or JavaFX (*MREReport-Light.jar*, requires separately installed JRE and BaseX server, run with command line to set connection data)
 * A .war file for server deployment (tested with tomcat, usage instructions see below)
+* A Docker container (run `docker pull wwwuimi/mrereport`)

 ## Usage